 Bridging Boundaries Arts Intervention Program™

-Since 2005, JDPP has offered multi-arts residencies for women at York Correctional Institution in Niantic, CT and in 2016 added men at Cybulski Reintegration Center in Enfield, CT.
+Since 2005, JDPP has offered multi-arts residencies to women at York Correctional Institution in Niantic, Connecticut, and since 2016, men at Cybulski CI Reintegration Center in Enfield, CT.
 In addition, Bridging Boundaries reaches out to Greater Hartford youth who have parents or loved ones in prison, those returning to the community from prison and young men in juvenile detention centers in Hartford and Bridgeport.
 Thousands of lives have been shaped by this work.

-Youth with Incarcerated Parents In-School Programs
+Youth with Incarcerated Parents In-School Programs: Standing Strong Together

 The Bridging Boundaries in-school residency addresses the unique issues faced by children with a parent in prison.
 The program creates a safe space with others who share the “secret” of having an incarcerated loved one.
 Children learn to trust, to create, to find their voices and to advocate for their future.
 This program, a collaboration with Hartford Public Schools social workers, culminates in an informal sharing for outside guests.
 As one child exclaims,

 York Performance Residency: Finding Voice

 “There is no other program that allows us to share our emotions openly and honestly.
 There also is no other program that gives us an ability to be creative as artists and share that art and there is no program that allows us to share with our families that product and visit.”

 “You’ve been able to come into this dark place and give us a little light.
-Programs like this help; you see how different it can be - you can be.
-I can see the look in my wife’s eyes- that I’ve changed.
-I wanna’ keep that, starting fresh, [take the] benefit from this group out there.This program is like a unicorn.”
+Programs like this help; you see how different it can be - you can be...This program is like a unicorn.” a Dad's comment

 “Working with JDPP has strengthened my confidence and self-esteem and has given me the opportunity to develop into a performer.
 I am able to continue working through the guilt and shame that accompanies being convicted of a felony by receiving and lending support to others while participating in meaningful work.”